Bill Marmion has been the Member for Nedlands since his election in September 2008.

 After studying engineering at UWA, Bill worked for Main Roads, working and living in many regional areas of Western Australia including Narrogin, Bunbury, Derby and Kalgoorlie.

 Throughout his time in Parliament he has served in a number of roles as a Parliamentary Secretary and Minister.
-Currently he is the Shadow Minister for Mines and Petroleum; Innovation and Disruptive Technologies; Defence Issues; Science.
+Currently he is the Deputy Leader of the Opposition, Shadow Minister for Mines and Petroleum; Local Government; Defence Issues; Science.

 Contact details and Speeches